helenclx/helenchong.dev/src/blog/posts/2025-07-16-new-laptop-arch-linux.md

 - In June 2024, I broke the laptop's internal speaker when I raised the system volume too quickly during a heavy rain outside my house that was louder than the sound from the laptop, so I had to plug in and use external speakers to hear the sound from my laptop again.
 - In late June 2025, shortly after switching to Fedora Linux, the laptop's internal 2 TB HDD broke down due to age as well.

 The last point was the final push was made me consider seriously looking for a new laptop.
-After doing my research, I chose Asus TUS Gaming A15, with the main draw for me being two SSD slots, so in addition to the default 512 GB system drive, I chose to add a 1TB SSD when I ordered my new laptop.
+After doing my research, I chose Asus TUF Gaming A15, with the main draw for me being two SSD slots, so in addition to the default 512 GB system drive, I chose to add a 1TB SSD when I ordered my new laptop.

 ## Switching to Arch Linux